Switch 2 Overheating Issue Still Hasn’t Been Resolved 2 Months After Launch

 • So, if the temperature is higher outside, consumers should avoid using it there.

-That said, last month, many reports were surfacing online revealing a particular issue with the handheld.
-The reports revealed that the Switch 2 would just randomly shut down while playing games, mainly because of overheating.
-These reports are still ongoing even two months after release, and the manufacturer has finally provided a solution, but it isn’t that practical.
+However, last month, many reports surfaced online, revealing a particular issue with the handheld.
+The reports revealed that the Switch 2 would randomly shut down while playing games, mainly due to overheating.
+These reports are still ongoing, even two months after release, and the manufacturer has finally provided a solution, but it isn’t that practical.

 Why it matters: A console that randomly overheats and shuts down is a massive red flag.
 The console has already sold around 6 million units, so it could result in a much bigger controversy if this continues.